astronomer/docs/learn/airflow-listeners.md

 ---
 title: "Use a listener to send a Slack notification when a Dataset is updated"
-sidebar_label: "Listeners"
+sidebar_label: "Create Airflow listeners"
-description: "Learn how to use Airflow Listeners."
+description: "Learn how to use Airflow listeners."
 id: airflow-listeners
 ---